-The main laws governing the conduct of armed conduct, including the protection of children in armed conflicts may be found in International Humanitarian Law (IHL).
+The main laws governing the conduct of armed conduct, including the protection of children in armed conflicts may be found in International Humanitarian Law (IHL) which is discussed in Chapter 16.
 Although limited protection is offered by the Geneva Conventions (1949) and its protocols (1977), they only offer limited protection for children.
 The CRC and its Optional Protocol have since gone further.
 The reasons for this are partially historic as the Geneva Conventions predate the CRC by 40 years, and children's rights changed tremendously in that time.
 The new rules were also designed to change the practice in many countries which recruited soldiers from the age of sixteen.